balena-io-experimental/balena-sound/docs/01-getting-started.md

 - Any device from our [supported devices list](../docs/device-support#recommended).
 For the best experience, we recommend using a Raspberry Pi 3B+ or 4B.
 - An SD Card!
 We recommend the Sandisk Extreme Pro series.
 8GB should be plenty enough for this project.
 - Power supply
 - 3.5mm audio cable to the input on your speakers/Hi-Fi (usually 3.5mm or RCA).
-Alternatively you can use the HDMI port to get digital audio out.
+Alternatively you can use the HDMI port to get digital audio out, or a [USB/I2S DAC or Amp board](https://sound.balenalabs.io/docs/audio-interfaces/)

 ## Software required